Table of Contents

 The algorithm operates on the Log2Space spectrum in two passes, utilizing the integer properties of the logarithmic grid:

-Downward Projection (Root Search): The current spectral envelope is "smeared" downward.
-For every bin $i$ with energy, the algorithm adds energy to bins $i - \log_2(k)$ for integers $k \in {1, 2, \dots, N}$.
+1. Downward Projection (Root Search): The current spectral envelope is "smeared" downward.
+In scatter form: every bin $i$ with energy adds evidence to the bins $i - \log_2(k)$ for integers $k \in {1, 2, \dots, N}$ (its candidate roots).
+The implementation uses the equivalent gather form—each bin collects evidence from the positions where its harmonics would lie:

 $$ Roots[i] = \sum_k A[i + \log_2(k)] \cdot w_k $$